Usefulmaths/MSc-Project-Protein-Function-Prediction/README.md

 8. These optimised models are then used to transform the protein feature matrices into functional feature representations by passing through the LSTM models, using the `extract_protein_representations.py`.

-9. SVMs can then be trained using the raw features (extract raw global features using `extract_protein_psipred`) of the proteins and the LSTM representations of the proteins using `SVM_features.py` and `SVM_representations.py` respectively.
+9. SVMs can then be trained using the raw features (extract raw global features using `extract_protein_psipred.py`) of the proteins and the LSTM representations of the proteins using `SVM_features.py` and `SVM_representations.py` respectively.

 10. LSTM classifiers for the raw sequential features can be trained using the `lstm_classifier.py` script.